Links on Android Authority may earn us a commission. Learn more.

-Overall, the Xbox Wireless Controller an excellent controller.
-The size isn’t too small or large, the triggers are excellent, and even the D-Pad gets some shine if you’re into retro games.
-If we had one small complaint, the face buttons are a bit on the mushy side.
+Overall, the Xbox Wireless Controller is an excellent choice.
+The size isn’t too small or too large, the triggers are great, and even the D-Pad gets some shine if you’re into retro games.
+If we had to make one small complaint, it would be that the face buttons are a bit on the mushy side.

 For the most part, the Razer Wolverine Ultimate looks just like an Xbox Wireless Controller that frequently visits nightclubs.
 Razer’s trademark Chroma lighting is on full display around the Xbox button, with the D-Pad displaying a backlit green.